CyTube/cytu.be-policies/terms-of-use.md

-from the copyright holder, and this sharing is not protected by Fair Use, please send a properly formatted DMCA takedown notice (see [17 U.S.C. § 512](http://www.copyright.gov/title17/92chap5.html#512)) to cyzon@cytu.be and CC nuclearace@cytu.be.
+from the copyright holder, and this sharing is not protected by Fair Use, please send a properly formatted DMCA takedown notice (see [17 U.S.C. § 512](http://www.copyright.gov/title17/92chap5.html#512)) to cyzon@cytu.be and CC xaekai@cytu.be.
 Please include "DMCA" in the subject line, and include the following information:

   * The link to the page where this content is shared.